 6.)
 Changing Interests or Skills

 Many of the reasons listed above are issues or problems with your current job that may cause you to find new employment.
 But what if you love your current job and your employer, but something else has changed?
 Perhaps you’ve been taking extra college classes, and have been exposed to a new field or occupation that excites you.
 Maybe you’ve gotten certified with new skills, ones you’re eager to use at your job.

 Our career goals are constantly evolving, as evidenced by the fact that the average American changes their career between three to seven times in their lifetime.
 As we get more experience and exposure to the world, we develop a better understanding of our innate interests, talents, and priorities.
 You may have studied one major in school but find your career leading you down a completely different path, and you’re ready for a job change.
 Before accepting another offer and putting in your two weeks’ notice, make sure you’ve done your research.
 When you choose to make a big leap to a new career or industry, you want to ensure you have a soft landing once on the other side.

-Changing jobs can be both an intimidating and exciting moment in your life.
-During this time, you’ll have to balance both your personal goals and interests, while taking care to not burn bridges with your current employer.
+Changing jobs can be both an intimidating and exciting experience.
+During this time, you’ll have to balance your personal goals and interests while taking care to not burn bridges with your current employer.
 However, seasons of career change can be a great time to reflect on your education, skills, and achievements.
 With the above list of things to consider when changing jobs, you should be well-equipped to move through this season with confidence and ease.